Certified B Corporation

-In order to earn accreditation through Cognia, Graduation Alliance had to document compliance with all of their standards in areas ranging from curriculum, instruction, and leadership, to student services, facilities and finance, and continuous improvement.
+In order to earn accreditation through Cognia, we have to document compliance with all of Cognia’s standards in areas ranging from curriculum, instruction, and leadership to student services, facilities and finance, and continuous improvement.

-Regional accreditation is a way to validate that the credits or diploma you earn through Graduation Alliance will be recognized (at their discretion and according to their admission policies) by schools, colleges and universities, employers, and the U.S. military.
+Regional accreditation is a way to validate that the credits or diploma earned through Graduation Alliance will be recognized (at their discretion and according to their admission policies) by schools, colleges and universities, employers, and the U.S. military.

-Twenty-nine courses have been approved by the American Council on Education’s College Credit Recommendation Service, which provides colleges and universities with student transcripts that include recommended college credit.
 More than 440 member colleges and universities are part of the ACE Credit College & University Partnerships Network, which was established to provide a list of member institutions that had articulated policies for accepting prior learning for credit.
-As such, students who complete a Graduation Alliance course of study may, in many cases, simultaneously earn a substantial number of college credits, as part of an effort to create early college pathways that allow students to complete first-year general education and electives requirements.
+As such, students who complete a Graduation Alliance course, in many cases, simultaneously earn a substantial number of college credits as part of an effort to create early college pathways that allow students to complete first-year general education and elective requirements.

 Graduation Alliance has partnered with an external organization to measure student/parent satisfaction utilizing Net Promoter Score (NPS).
 We are proud to announce our score has reached 79, well over the industry benchmark for education, which is 69.
 This invaluable tool helps us gauge the quality of our service across all of our programs and ensures we are delivering on our mission from every member of our student support team!
 Graduation Alliance strives to build meaningful connections with students and their families, generating a new sense of trust and making a difference for students – academically and emotionally.